felixSchl/neodoc/README.md

   make the argv parser usable from JS as well_.
 * Count repeated flags
 * Parses values into primitive JS types (bool, string, number)
+* Correct and smart argument parsing.
+For example, neodoc has absolutely no problem parsing this input: `tar -xvzfsome-dir/some-file`, given a specification of: `usage: tar [-xvzf FILE]` while other parses would not know that the option stack ends at `-f` and falsly parse this as `-x -v -z -f -s -o -m -e=-dir/some-file` at best.

 ## Installation ##